0xAX/asm/content/asm_2.md

 }
 ```

-If we will compile it and have a look at the assembly code, we will see something like that:
+If we compile it and look at the assembly code, we will see such an output of the program:

 ```assembly
 bar: